 The Custody Process

 Assuming you and your partner didn’t work out a child custody arrangement in advance, the court will grant a hearing to rule on one.
 Custody hearings are a proceeding used to issue temporary orders regarding visitation and other matters.
-Custody trials are where you and the other parent present your arguments and evidence to the judge for a final ruling.
+Custody trials are where you and the other parent present your arguments and evidence to the judge for a final ruling, for which you would need to seek the help of a lawyer.
 The judge will issue a decision and review your rights and duties as a parent.

-Before your court appearance, work with an experienced family law attorney who can take you through the process.
+Before your court appearance, work with an experienced family law attorney or a lawyer who can take you through the process.
 Make sure to document any and all interactions with your children and discussions/agreements with your spouse, whether in-person, over the phone, or electronic.
 This will be evidence in the hearing.

 During your court appearances, you need to be ready to answer the judges’ questions about the details of your daily schedule and your ability and resources to care for your child or children.
 Have documents on hand to show the status of your income and employment.
 Be succinct and speak rationally when arguing for custody.